 Skip to content

-In this article we explain in just a few steps which packages need to be installed and configured.
+This article describes which packages need to be installed and configured.

 The general system requirements apply.